rstek/cuez-assignment/README.md

 # Episode Duplication Assignment

-Solution design and support material for duplicating an Episode and its nested structure (Parts > Items > Blocks) in a Laravel 12 context.
 Written by Ronald Spilstijns (representing RSTEK bv)
 Date 11/11/2025
+Solution for duplicating an Episode and its nested structure (Parts > Items > Blocks) in a Laravel 12 context.

-Clone repo and open `index.html` in browser to view with docsify.
+**Clone repo and open `index.html` in browser to view with docsify.**

+## Context
+My background is not in Laravel, I knew of it and kept following it.
+But besides a quick 1 day introduction 7 years ago, I haven't created a project with it.
+However, I got the feeling that Laravel is important for Cuez.
+So I took it upon myself to write this solution with laravel.
+With the help of laracast, laravel documentation.

 ## Contents
 - Assignment brief: [ASSIGNMENT](./ASSIGNMENT.md)